RuneScape Logo

 RuneScape Logo History

-The game’s essence is to develop your character, complete tasks, and receive rewards for this.
-Quests of six difficulty levels are available to users: the simplest is for beginners, and the most difficult are available only in Pay To Play mode.
+The game’s essence is to develop your character, complete tasks, and earn rewards.
+Quests are available in six difficulty levels: the simplest is for beginners, and the most difficult are available only in Pay-to-Play mode.
 At the same time, RuneScape has two versions: paid and demo.
-They have a common virtual world and differ only in the possibilities that open up to gamers.
+They share a common virtual world and differ only in the possibilities available to gamers.

 They also have one emblem.
-It has evolved along with the game to transition from classic old-school design to modern computer graphics.
+It has evolved alongside the game, transitioning from classic old-school design to modern computer graphics.

 What is RuneScape?